anitarasoa/country-quiz/README.md

   </h3>
 </div>

-In this app uses an API to fetch Data and React to handle the frontend.
+In this application, I uses an API to fetch Data and React to handle the frontend.

 ## Overview